navanieeth/terraform-ecs-cluster-test-app/README.md

 Specified the deployment minimum and maximum percent as 50, 100.
 So that it will always maintain the 50% of containers during the deployment.

+Assuming that you already have a user with required roles and policies to execute the terraform.

 Brief details about each module:
 =================================

-1. VPC - It will create the resources like VPC, public and private subnets, NAT, IGW and route configs.
+1. VPC/subnet/nat - It will create the resources like VPC, public and private subnets, NAT, IGW and route configs.

 2. ECS - IAM roles for EC2, SGs and rules,  Launch configuration, Auto Scaling group, Autoscaling policy, ECS cluster, task definition, ecs service, CW log groups and metrics.

 3. ALB - It will create a target group, internal ALB, alb listeners and rules.
 Attaching r53 record with alb.

+4. Service - It will create ECS service with minimum and maximum health percentage and required roles to run.

 4. dynamo-db - It will create a simple table with a LockID field as the primary key to lock the terraform state during execution.